MicrosoftDocs/win32-pr.de-de/desktop-src/WMP/listbox-fontsize.md

 ## <a name="possible-values"></a>Mögliche Werte

-Dieses Attribut ist eine Lese-/schreibzahl (**Long**), die den Schrift Grad in Punkten angibt.
+Dieses Attribut ist eine Lese-/Schreibnummer (**long**), die den Schriftgrad in Punkten an gibt.
 Der Standardwert ist 10.

 ## <a name="requirements"></a>Anforderungen